BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-06-25-sql-with-python.md

 ```python
 execute_query(connection, create_country_table)
 ```
 We now have an empty table with 5 columns.
 How can we fill this table with values?
-Let's use our execute_query() function, but fill it with a different sub-command, which we will call create_countries:
+Let's use our execute_query() function, but fill it with a different sub-command, which we will call create_countries.
+The logic behind this is that we store our INSERT INTO query as a string and then exectue it through execute_query.

 ```python
 create_countries = """